-This porridge is a great alternative to oatmeal.
-It is gluten-free and the most alkaline of all grains.
-It is also quite versatile, and can be a great vehicle for healing spices such as cinnamon, turmeric and ginger.
+This Millet & Chia Breakfast Porridge is a great alternative to oatmeal.
+Millet is gluten-free and the most alkaline of all grains.
+It is also quite versatile, and can also be made savory (see note at the bottom).
+This recipe is a great vehicle for healing spices such as cinnamon, turmeric and ginger along with other fun super-food additions such as spirulina, maca powder, goji berries or even Vital Proteins Collagen Peptides.
+While not vegan, these collagen peptides have been a recent addition to my mostly plant-based diet and my body is thanking me for it!

 Read the “tips & notes” for more ideas.
 You can use stevia to sweeten it.
 For more neat info on this wonder herb click here.